ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

    - A document deletion is propagated to a destination only if the function returns `true`.

+{NOTE: }

+### Filtering deletions in the destination database

+*  You can further specify the desired deletion behavior by adding filters.

-   - By the time an ETL process runs a delete behavior function, a document is already deleted.
-If you want to filter deletions, you need some way to store that information in order to be able to determine if a document should be deleted in the delete behavior function.
+*  By the time an ETL process runs a delete behavior function, a document is already deleted.
+If you want to filter deletions, you need some way to store that information to be able to determine if a document should be deleted in the delete behavior function.

-{NOTE: Preventing deletions in the destination database}

-There are a few ways to prevent deletions.

-#### Example - filtering out all deletions
+#### Filtering out all deletions

 {CODE-BLOCK:javascript}
 loadToUsers(this);